Asha-ai/Rulebased-Text-Summarization-NLP/README.md

 relevant information and to consume relevant information faster. here for rule based text summarization using NLTK for munging texttokenization, stopword removal etc
+# Advantages of text summarization
+Text Summarisation can be used to enable humans to quickly digest the content of large volumes of documents without the need to fully read them.
+An example of this is news feeds or scientific publications where there is a large volume of documents being constantly generated.
 steps:
 Find most important words
 Compute a significance score for sentences based on words they contain